If anybody ever tells you they don’t have unconscious biases, they’re lying!

 Unconscious bias definition

 Unconscious bias is, essentially, any prejudices we may have, of which we are unaware.

 We naturally categorise others based on physical qualities and background - from ethnicity to education.

 Not all of these biases are necessarily discriminatory.
-Hiring, for example, is largely affected by biases we have towards certain candidates, rather than against other candidates.
+Hiring, for example, is largely affected by implicit biases we have towards certain candidates, rather than against other candidates.

 These are some of the most common types of unconscious bias:

-- Affinity bias – we feel as though we have a natural connection with people who are similar to us.
+The term 'affinity bias' describes our tendency to feel as though we have a natural connection with people who are similar to us.